Health Services Delivery in Resource Poor Settings, Guatemala, Summer 2020

 Course Structure: The course is designed in a hybrid format.
-The first half of the quarter, during Summer Term A, will be classroom and online-based at UW Bothell, including several orientation sessions with our community partner, Guatemala Village Health.
-Two weeks in late July will be spent in the field, conducting community-based work in the Rio Dulce region of Guatemala.
+The first part of the quarter will be classroom and online-based at UW Bothell, including several orientation sessions with our community partner, Guatemala Village Health.
+Two weeks in August will be spent in the field, conducting community-based work in the Rio Dulce region of Guatemala.
 Students will be exposed to the population and local health practitioners as they work with minimal resources.
 Following students’ orientation to the environment, students will work collaboratively with multidisciplinary teams from U.S. and Guatemala to support the health needs of the community.
 Reflection and debfriefing activities will take place upon return to the U.S.

 The course will follow a seminar format.
 There will be open discussions and minimal lectures during classroom meetings.
 Online activities will be based on reflective analysis of the course content.
 Significant amount of time will be devoted to fieldwork and student-led open discussions -- synthesizing field experiences, course readings, and individual/group generated ideas.
 Learning through field observations, active participation in community health promotion activities and team-based problem-solving will be emphasized.